ShunsukeOnoo/llm-finetune/README.md

 # LLM-Finetune
-Some samples to finetune LLM using DeepSpeed.
+Some samples to finetune LLM using DeepSpeed x HuggingFace trainer.

 ## Usage
 1. Prepare the environment.
 Install dependencies listed in the `pyproject.toml` file.
+2. Log into Weights & Biases (wandb).
-2. Prepare the config file.
-Prepare a deepspeed config, trainer config, and training config.
+3. Prepare the config file.
-3. Run training.
-You can either use `src/llm_finetune/train.py` (with DeepSpeed) or `train_no_ds.py` (no DeepSpeed for comparison).

-## Config
--
-- ds_config: DeepSpeed config files.
-- training_config: Config for TrainingArguments class.
+4. Run training.
+When training with DeepSpeed, use `deepspeed src/llm_finetune/train.py --config_path path/to/the/config.yaml`.
+When training without DeepSpeed, just `python src/llm_finetune/train.py --config_path path/to/the/config.yaml`.
+5. Play with the trained model.
+(TAB)